manuh-L/Ansible/deploy-win-vm/README.md

 This Playbook:

-- Create a windows VM from template and,
+- Creates windows VM from template and,
 - Join the VM to a Domain;
-- Configure/enable Winrm for Ansible
+- Configures/enable Winrm for Ansible
-- Add a specified user to local Remote Desktop Users group of the Machine
+- Adds a specified user to local Remote Desktop Users group of the Machine
-- Extend the C:\ drive if the size is
+- Extends the C:\ drive if space is available
 - Initialize disk 1
-- Create partition on disk 1, and give drive letter D
+- Creates partition on disk 1, and give drive letter D
-- Format the D:\ drive D
+- Formats the D:\ drive D

+Files:

 ```
 ├── ansible.cfg